 What does this mean?
 This approach is about how we consider climate and eco-issues as part of our spiritual lives as well as our day to day living.
 The current cost of living crisis and energy costs have escalated these issues into our day to day living and has an impact on how we look after our homes but also our Church buildings and surrounding areas.

 What have we done so far?
 We continue to support Fair Trade and promote Fair Trade products.
-In June 2023, we have applied for our Bronze status award.
+In December 2023, we successfully achieved our Bronze status award.
 This has been a combination of assessing where we are as individuals and as a congregation in terms of spiritual and daily living and how we consider climate issues locally, nationally and globally.
 Our prayers and worship regularly remind us of the gift of creation.

-Our self-assessment work, along with the Kirk Session, have commissioned an eco-survey to look at our climate efficiencies and to make suggestions on how we can continue to look after our beautiful sanctuary and other Church buildings, but in a more energy and eco-friendly way for our lighting and heating.
+Through self-assessment work, we have developed our climate efficiencies and embraced suggestions on how we can continue to look after our beautiful sanctuary and other Church buildings, but in a more energy and eco-friendly way for our lighting and heating.
 A water meter is also being installed to monitor use and we continue to support and encourage recycling where possible.

 What can you do?
 There are steps that individuals can do to promote the work of our eco-congregation.
 Pray for the issues within our town, our country and our world.
 Take appropriate steps to reduce carbon footprint where you can.
 Reduce inefficiencies in our energy use at home and in the church – switch off lights, using heating timers, maximise use of the halls and sanctuary to make the most of the heating and lighting; reduce food waste and landfill.